counterfactual/monorepo/packages/cf.js/API_REFERENCE.md

     - Amount of the asset deposited by the counterparty
 - `timeout: BigNumber`
     - Number of blocks until a submitted state for this app is considered finalized
+- `isVirtual: boolean`
+    - Whether this app instance is virtual i.e. uses a metachannel
+- `intermediaries?: Address[]`
+    - List of addresses of intermediaries for this virtual app instance.
+Undefined if app instance is not virtual

 ### Data Type: `BlockchainAsset`
 - `assetType: number`